ojastej/Fragged_Empire_2E_Midnotion/source/status.md

 * calculate max secondaries with mod (final = calc + mod)
   * armour= (outfit)
   * perks= influence/5
-* level/session not intuitive
-* clean up Character section UI; maybe collapse the calculations with a button?
 * hexagonal checkboxes

 ## In progress

 * acquisition modifier and checkbox to apply or not
-  * layout needs to be cleaned up
   * fix checkbox appearance
-  * update rollSkill() to refer to the field
 * updater script to copy weapon hitDice to hit_dice
 * Outpost sheet
   * cargo space contents